chrisjrob/chrisjrob.github.io/_posts/2009-03-21-protect-against-rootkits.md

 tags: [howto, linux, debian, rootkit, security]
 ---

-## Introduction

-Apparently `rootkits` are a major problem in the linux world.
+Apparently **Rootkits** are a major problem in the linux world.
 Unlike viruses, you are much more likely to be infected without realising that you even have a problem.
 The purpose of this document is twofold:

  1. Check for existing infection
  2. Protect against future infection

-Before proceeding, please read the Wikipedia page on `rootkits`;
+If you are unsure what a Rootkit is, then please read the [Rootkit Wikipedia page](https://en.wikipedia.org/wiki/Rootkit) before continuing.

 <!--more-->